-Every night, Arisai picks up her son Kenny up from his afterschool program, puts him to bed, and heads to a local restaurant where she works the night shift, prepping food for the following day.
+Every night, Arisai picks up her son Kenny up from the cheery classroom where he’s spent his afternoon and evening, puts him to bed, and heads to a local restaurant where she works the night shift, prepping food for the following day.
 When her shift ends at 10 AM, she grabs a few hours of sleep before running errands for her family.
 Then it’s time to head back over to pick up Kenny.

 “It makes me feel good to know that they’ve had a good meal before leaving” said Walker during a recent conversation, “since I know some of them may not have dinner waiting at home.”

-Arisai is just one of the many parents who relies on the help of an after-school program to provide both a nurturing place for her child to learn and play, and good food for him to eat.
-This support becomes even more important during the summer months, when free or reduced-price breakfast and lunch aren’t available.
-Jubilee is also a Summer Meals partner, so Kenny will continue to get the good food he needs even while school is out of session.
+Arisai is just one of the many parents who relies on the help of an after-care program to provide both a nurturing place for her child to learn and play, and good food for him to eat.
+This support is even more important during the summer months, when free or reduced-price breakfast and lunch aren’t available.
+Jubilee is a Summer Meals partner, so Kenny continues to get the good food he needs even while school is out of session.